 Kieran Buggy – Director of Operations

-Kieran excels in customer service leadership after years of experience in the hotel and tourism industry.
-He recently completed his Bachelor of Business Management, majoring in Tourism and Marketing with a passion for destination management and the growth of the region.
+Kieran utilizes his strong interpersonal skills from years of experience in the tourism and hotel industry.
+He recently completed his Bachelor of Business Management, co-majoring in Tourism and Marketing and has a passion for destination management and the growth of our region.
 Kieran has substantial experience working with local governments and a keen interest in business development.
 He applies his skills to SIPP’s Foreign Direct Investment (FDI) strategies attracting new organizations to Greater Victoria as well as managing a number of our local projects and the overall running of SIPP operations.
 After a decade of living in Canada, Australian-born Kieran continues to enjoy his free time playing sports and exploring the great outdoors on foot, mountain bike, surfboard or snowboard and relishing the amazing lifestyle the South Island has to offer.

 Amy Zhang – Research Coordinator

 Amy is currently a fourth-year business student majoring in Service Management at the University of Victoria’s Peter B. Gustavson School of Business.
 Through her diverse work experience in the private and non-profit sectors, Amy has developed a passion for sustainable social and economic change.
 She is very excited to be a part of the Rising Economy Taskforce initiative.

 Craig is a business leader guided by the mantra “Think Big, Act Now and Have Fun.”
 With 20 years of experience working in the Consulting industry in Alberta and British Columbia, Craig served a myriad of industries including community development, marine development, resort development, oil and gas, and mining.
 His skills are in leadership, economic development, business development, client service, strategic planning, and project management.
 Craig holds a degree in Environmental Science from the University of Calgary and a diploma in Architectural Technology from the Northern Alberta Institute of Technology.